-Once the sample had been selected and fielded, and all the study data were collected and made final, a raking process was used to adjust for any survey nonresponse in the probability sample, as well as any noncoverage or under and oversampling in both probability and non-probability samples resulting from the study-specific sample design.
+Once the sample has been selected and fielded, and all the study data have been collected and made final, a raking process is used to adjust for any survey nonresponse as well as any noncoverage or under and oversampling in both probability and non-probability samples resulting from the study specific sample design.
 Raking variables for both the probability and nonprobability samples included age, gender, census region, race/ethnicity, and education.
-Population control totals for the raking variables were obtained from the 2021 Current Population Survey.
+Population control totals for the raking variables were obtained from the 2023 Current Population Survey.
 The weighted data reflect the U.S. population of people age 18 and over.